-In some cases, specific interventions, such as Problem Management Plus, will require supervised practice with a supervisor who has been trained in that intervention.
+Specific interventions, such as Problem Management Plus (PM+) and Early Adolescent Skills for Emotions (EASE), will necessitate supervised practice with a supervisor who has been trained in that intervention to support better outcomes for the intervention.

 However, sometimes organisations do not have supervisors with the appropriate training.
-In these circumstances, it is recommended that organisations engage an external supervisor (with relevant training) to enable MHPSS staff to complete their training and consolidate the skills related to the specific intervention.
+In these circumstances, organisations can engage an external supervisor (with relevant training) to enable MHPSS staff to complete their training and consolidate the skills related to the specific intervention.